aleleio/teambuilding-games/games/toilet-paper.md

 # Toilet Paper

 ## Description
 Tell participants to take a length of tissue.
-Only after all have taken some, tell\nthem for each panel of tissue they have to say one positive thing about themselves.
+Only after all have taken some, tell them for each panel of tissue they have to say one positive thing about themselves.